 The penetration potential of a bullet is derived from its sectional density.
 Because the .458 Socom has a slightly smaller bullet diameter, you can expect their penetration power to be higher than that of .50 Beowulf due to larger weight acting on a smaller area.

 The .50 Beowulf is designed to be most effective at stopping targets at short to medium range distances, making it the preferred round used at vehicle checkpoints by the military.
 This particularly makes sense since the round is heavy and its flight path is not affected by glass or standard vehicle body panels, meaning they don't deflect, but rather go straight through to the target.
 That being said, that stopping power at shorter distances makes this round a top choice for big game hunters, especially those who are hunting for bear or just want a greater ability to defend themselves against a potential bear attack while hunting other game.

 When discussing accuracy of the two rounds, we need to bring into play their ballistics.
 We saw that both have similar ballistics, with only a few slight differences.

-If you’re panning of taking shots within 100 yard range, one of the two cartridges has an advantage over the other.
+If you’re planning on taking shots within the 100 yard range, one of the two cartridges has an advantage over the other.